trentlarson/endorser-ch/test/README.md

 # Test Documentation

-This folder contains comprehensive tests for the Endorser API, with detailed scenarios for plan management, JWT claims, and change detection functionality.
+This folder contains comprehensive tests for the Endorser API, with detailed scenarios for plan management, JWT claims, change detection functionality, and AI-powered profile matching.

+---

 ## Registration Tree